abbottwhitley/abbottwhitley.github.io/documentation/_posts/2019-10-26-Two_Layer_Neural_Net.md

 __Figure 1:__ _Graphical Representation of a Two Layer Neural Network_
 {: style="text-align: center;"}

 Note that the "first layer" of an N-Layer neural network starts after the input layer.
-In our case, figure one consists of an input layer and a 2 layer neural network, where by the network consists of a hidden layer and an output layer.
+Figure 1 shows an input layer and a 2 layer neural network, comprised of a hidden layer and an output layer.
 Also omitted from the graphic in figure one are details regarding the activation function which is calculated as part of the hidden layer.

 ## <a name="dev-toy"></a> Development (Toy Model)